ray-chunkit-chung/demo-file-storage-server/README.md

 - Easy-to-use CLI design: fs-store upload-file <i>filename</i>, fs-store delete-file <i>filename</i>, fs-store list-files

-- Maintain the project with standard toolings and ensure reproducible builds using, e.g., docker, etc. See Framework and toolkit information below
+- Maintain the project with standard toolings and ensure reproducible builds using, e.g., docker.
+See Framework and toolkit information below

 - Support simple installation methods for easy software distribution: Method (1) from the docker image, Method (2) from the source.
 See How to build and run (distribute) the code below

 ### General thought process

-To create a simple file storage server with a command line interface, I followed these steps:
+To create a simple file storage server with a command line interface, I followed the thought process:

 1. Choose a programming language and select the appropriate libraries for file management and command line interface.
 2. Implement a server that listens for client requests and provides basic CRUD (create, read, update, delete) operations for files stored on the server.